 The act of choosing a puppy begins long before the litter is born.
 Each individual should do their own research.
 Initially on the breed, to ensure that a large and sensitive hound, that a ridgeback is, is for them.
-Should that be the case then the next step is to make contact with some reputable breeders and our Puppy Co-ordinator, contact details on the Committee page
+Should that be the case then the next step is to make contact with some reputable breeders and our Puppy Co-ordinator Alison Wigglesworth, contact details can be found on the Committee page

 Some questions that you might ask of the breeder: